Winamp is a popular media player for Windows which supports many

 Example m3U file format:

-Example pls file format:
+Example pls file to trigger exploit:

 mitigate the risk of exploitation.